swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/introduction.md

 Learn how to use the model to label new data using Label Studio and retrain the model iteratively.

+## State of the MLOps process

+At the beginning of this part, the following issues remain:

+- [ ] Labeling of supplemental data is not systematic or uniform
+- [ ] Labeling of supplemental data is time intensive
+- [ ] Model needs to be retrained using higher-quality data

 !!! note

     This part focuses on labeling data locally so you can experiment without extra